igoyak/igrepper/README.md

 # igrepper - The interactive grepper

-Filter and explore text, having the regex re-evaluated at every keypress to minimize the feedback loop.
+Filter and explore text with instant feedback.
+The regex is re-evaluated at every keypress.
-Also useful for quickly developing and testing regular expressions for other applications.
+Also useful for quickly developing and testing regular expressions.

 ![](docs/basic_usage.gif)

 # Installation

+Either:
+1. __Download binary__
 To install without setting up a rust environment, grab the `igrepper` binary from the latest release: https://github.com/igoyak/igrepper/releases
 Then make it executable with `chmod` and put it in your `PATH`.

+1. __Install using cargo__
+`cargo install igrepper`

+1. __Build and run from source code__
+`cargo run`

 __Dependencies__